Class 9 Exam > Class 9 Notes > Science Class 9 > Chapter Notes: Matter in Our Surroundings

 Some other examples of Evaporation

 • We should wear cotton clothes in hot summer days to stay cool and comfortable: This can be explained as follows.
 We get a lot of sweat on our bodies on hot summer days.
 Cotton is a good absorber of water, so it absorbs the sweat from our body and exposes it to the air for evaporation.
 The evaporation of this sweat cools our body.
-Synthetic clothes (made of polyester etc.) do not absorb a lot of sweat, so they fail to keep our body cool in summer.
+Synthetic clothes (made of polyester, etc.) do not absorb a lot of sweat, so they fail to keep our bodies cool in summer.

 • We see water droplets on the outer surface of a glass containing ice-cold water: Take some ice-cold water in a glass.
 Soon we will see water droplets on the outer surface of the glass.

-• The water vapour present in the air, on coming in contact with the cold glass of water loses energy and gets converted to the liquid state, which we see as water droplets.
+• The water vapour present in the air, on coming in contact with the cold glass of water, loses energy and gets converted to the liquid state, which we see as water droplets.

 • Water keeps cool in the earthen pot (matki) during summer: When the water oozes out of the pores of an earthen pot, during hot summer, it evaporates rapidly.
-As the cooling is caused by evaporation, therefore, the temperature of water within the pot falls and hence it becomes cool.
+As the cooling is caused by evaporation, therefore, the temperature of the water within the pot falls, and hence it becomes cool.

-• Rapid cooling of hot tea: If tea is too hot to sip, we pour it into the saucer.
+• Rapid cooling of hot tea: If the tea is too hot to sip, we pour it into the saucer.
 In doing so, we increase the surface area and the rate of evaporation.
 This, in turn, causes cooling and the tea attains the desired temperature for sipping.

-• A wet handkerchief is placed on the forehead of a person suffering from a high fever: The logic behind placing wet cloth is that as the water from the wet cloth evaporates, it takes heat from the skull and the brain within it.
+• A wet handkerchief is placed on the forehead of a person suffering from a high fever: The logic behind placing a wet cloth is that as the water from the wet cloth evaporates, it takes heat from the skull and the brain within it.
 This, in turn, lowers the temperature of the brain and protects it from any damage due to high temperature.

 • We often sprinkle water on the road in summer: The water evaporates rapidly from the hot surface of the road, thereby taking heat away from it.
 Thus, the road becomes cool.